RadialDevGroup/ombudsman/management/ONBOARDING.md

 ## New Hire Orientation/Onboarding

+### Introduce the New Employee
+- This would be best done at standup, on the employees first or second day.
+You should also have other employees introduce themselves during this time.

 ### Payroll
 - Verify and copy ID documents and complete I-9.
 - Scan employment packet documents and file paper copies.